cronos-labs/play-unreal-plugin/README.md

 Cronos Play Unreal SDK is a plugin for Unreal Engine that allows interacting with blockchain networks in a self-custodial way.

+## Security Warning

+No security audits of this project have ever been performed.

+The project is still in development and is *alpha* quality.

+USE AT YOUR OWN RISK!

 ## Pre-requisites
 Unreal Engine 4.27 and 5.0 are supported, i.e. one of them should be installed via the Epic Games Launcher.